Open Ad Hoc Teamwork with Cooperative Game Theory: A New Game Model to Formalize OAHT

 \subsection{Solving DVSC by Reinforcement Learning}

-We proceed to define the learner's reward function, initially left blank in Section \ref{subsec:problem_formulation} and convert DVSC from Eq.~\eqref{eq:dsvc} into an RL problem.
+We proceed to define the learner's reward function, initially left blank in Section~\ref{subsec:problem_formulation} and convert DVSC from Eq.~\eqref{eq:dsvc} into an RL problem.
 Since the learner's objective is to execute actions that influence any temporary teammates to collaboratively solve a shared task, we naturally interpret the learner's reward function as $R(s_{t}, a_{t}) = \sum_{j \in \mathcal{N}_{t}} R_{j}(a_{t} \vert s_{t})$.
-The reward function represents the social welfare of preference rewards for a temporary team $\mathcal{N}_{t}$, serving as a measure of agents' intention to collaborate on a shared task.\footnote{In practical scenarios, $R(s_{t}, a_{t})$ only needs to implicitly encode the shared goal.} Substituting $R(s_{t}, a_{t})$ into Eq.~\eqref{eq:dsvc}, we derive an RL problem equivalent to solving DVSC:
+The reward function represents the social welfare of preference rewards for a temporary team $\mathcal{N}_{t}$, serving as a metric to measure agents' preferences for collaborating on a shared task.\footnote{In practical scenarios, $R(s_{t}, a_{t})$ only needs to implicitly encode the shared goal that multiple agents are required to achieve.} Substituting $R(s_{t}, a_{t})$ into Eq.~\eqref{eq:dsvc}, we derive an RL problem equivalent to solving DVSC:

-In the following section, we will explore how Eq.~\eqref{eq:rl_obj} can be addressed by a novel algorithm.
+In the following section, we will explore how the optimization problem in Eq.~\eqref{eq:rl_obj} can be solved by a novel algorithm.